3. Sections¶

 where index size is restricted, for example, the st_shndx

-member of a symbol table entry and the e_shnum
+member of a symbol table entry and the e_shnum and

-members of the ELF header.
+e_shstrndx members of the ELF header.

 In such contexts, the reserved values do not represent actual